 What makes the central romance in Brothers egregious is that it emphasizes the sibling connection heavily.
-Throughout the drama, we keep hearing family-oriented mantras like “You are my brother!”, “Family first!” & “Blood is thicker than water!”
+The drama keeps promoting family-oriented mantras like "You are my brother!", "Family first!" & "Blood is thicker than water!"
 The constant reminders about these lovestruck brothers are obnoxious as hell.
 Plus, the family scenes and the romantic scenes mix together until the line becomes blurred.
-I guess that’s expected from a BL series called Brothers, but it doesn’t make their intimate relationship feel any less squicky.
+I guess that's expected from a BL series called Brothers, but it doesn't make their intimate relationship feel any less squicky.

 Still, BL dramas are famous for featuring multiple relationships, and I watched Brothers hopeful that the secondary love story might appeal to me instead.
 Imagine my horror upon discovering there's a romance between a teacher and a high school student.
 OH MY GOD NO. 🤢 I haven't even made it halfway through one episode, and every moral fibre in my body is already being tested.
 First borderline incest, now a teacher-student affair.
 Is there any taboo relationship trope that Brothers won't fetishize!?